Over the years, there have been different arguments made for and against a clean desk policy in the workplace.

 A clean desk policy also helps organisations comply with information security regulations including the Data Protection Act.

-Here are some of the key actions involved in implementing a clean desk policy:
+Some of the key actions involved in implementing a clean desk policy:

 - Put the policy into writing, and distribute copies to all employees.